Jarmos-san/hugo-blog/content/posts/how-to-create-custom-keymaps-in-neovim-with-lua.md

 ["_Where to put Lua files_"](https://github.com/nanotee/nvim-lua-guide#where-to-put-lua-files)
 section of the Neovim-Lua Guide on GitHub.

-With that said & our little introduction to the optional Lua runtime done & dusted, lets check out the how's, the what's of configuring Neovim keybindings with Lua.
+With our little introduction to the optional Lua runtime taken care of, lets check out the how to configure Neovim keybindings with Lua.
 In the next few sections we'll taking a look at, writing an example Lua function followed by an actual functional wrapper in Lua.
 This functional wrapper will be used to create our custom keybindings where & whenever necessary.

 ## How to Write Lua Function for the Neovim Key Bindings